Adroiti/docs-for-code-review-tools/tfsec/azure-monitor-capture-all-regions.md

-Pattern: Ensure activitys are captured for all locations
+Pattern: Missing capture of all Azure Monitor regions

 Issue: -